giuseppefilitto/img-segm/README.md

 #### Prerequisites

-The version of python used to run the scripts is: 3.9.1

-the packages needed to run the scripts are the following:
+the main packages needed to run the scripts are the following:
 ```
 - numpy
 - pydicom